kushagra2503/ai_assistant_pkg/README.md

 # TermCrawl AI Assistant

-A versatile AI assistant package with multi-model support and various integrations.
+What is TermCrawl AI Assistant Package, It is a package made for scraping the screen and based on that user can asks queries to Ai.

 ## Features